NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Submission Transactions

-Submission involves a series of transactions initiated by the submitter, that create and link entities according to the [GDC Data Model](../../Data/Data_Model/GDC_Data_Model.md).
+Submission of data to the GDC involves a series of transactions initiated by the submitter, that create and link entities according to the [GDC Data Model](../../Data/Data_Model/GDC_Data_Model.md).
 With the exception of `program`, which is an administrative entity created by the GDC, all new entities must be linked, at creation, to existing entities or to new entities being created in the same transaction.
 For example, a submitter cannot create a `portion` entity unless the submitter either (1) has previously created the corresponding `case` and `sample` entities, or (2) is creating those entities in the same transaction.
 This also means that entities cannot be deleted if they have "child" entities attached to them.

 If multiple entities are being created and/or updated in a transaction, and an error is encountered for one of the entities, then the transaction will fail and no changes will be made to the GDC.

-## Creating and Updating Entities

-### POST and PUT Requests

-The GDC Submission API provides two methods for creating entities: HTTP POST requests and HTTP PUT requests:

-* The **POST** method will create entities that do not exist, and will fail if any of the entities in the transaction already exist in the GDC.

-* The **PUT** method will create new entities and update existing entities, and identify which entities were created or updated in the API response.

-The GDC suggests using POST for creating new entities, and using PUT only for updating entities.
-This helps to avoid inadvertent entity updates that can occur when using PUT for creating entities.

-### Dry Run Mode
+### Dry Run Transactions

 The `submission` endpoint provides a `_dry_run` mode that simulates submission transactions without making changes to the GDC.
 This mode is activated by appending `/_dry_run` to the end of a submission endpoint.